Mastering the Art of Job Applications: Tips, Tricks and Expert Advice for Crafting the Perfect CV

 Experience:

-• Internship, ABC Marketing Firm, Summer 2020
+• Intern, ABC Marketing Firm, Summer 2020

-• Have developed strong skills of Excel and PowerPoint
+• Achieved proficiency of Excel and PowerPoint

 • Volunteer, DEF Nonprofit, 2018-2020

-• Coordinated and planned fundraising events
+• Planned and coordinated fundraising events

-• Develop strong teamwork and interpersonal skills
+• Created strong teamwork and communication abilities

 Skills: